kyleshevlin/blog/src/posts/published/how-i-stumbled-upon-normalizing-redux-state/index.md

 ---
 categories: ['JavaScript', 'Web Development']
 tags: ['Redux']
-date: "2017-05-18"
+date: '2017-05-18'
-slug: "how-i-stumbled-upon-normalizing-redux-state"
+slug: 'how-i-stumbled-upon-normalizing-redux-state'
-status: "publish"
+status: 'publish'
 subtitle: "and later learned it's a real thing"
-title: "How I Stumbled Upon Normalizing Redux State"
+title: 'How I Stumbled Upon Normalizing Redux State'
 ---

 My most recent work project was an interesting challenge.
 I built an app (actually 2 Electron apps supporting 3 React apps communicating through WebSockets) that allowed a user (actually 4 simultaneous users) to look at an array of stories related to sea ports, select one, have a detail component pop up with more information about the story, and then move to the next or previous story from within the detail window.